ethereumclassic/ethereumclassic.github.io/content/why-classic/decentralism/index.en.md

 In contrast, some blockchains require less censorship resistance, and only intend to, for example, enable the transfer of virtual cats, or have other uncontrovertial use cases.
 No powerful external forces really _want_ to stop these chains, so censorship resistance isn't a big deal; it may even be seen as a benefit if some central party can override the state of the chain in certain circumstances, so having the whole chain operated by a handful of Authorities (PoA) is acceptable for this use case.
 In these cases, where the use case is not important enough for well-funded organizations to want to shut them down, it might make sense to sacrifice dencetralization for scalability.

-Ethereum Classic, even back in 2015 when it was known as Etheruem, set out to acheive ambitions on a level at least as prone to censorship as Bitcoin.
+Ethereum Classic, even back in 2015 when it was known as Ethereum, set out to acheive ambitions on a level at least as prone to censorship as Bitcoin.

 > Ethereum is a decentralized computing platform that executes smart contracts.
 Applications are ran exactly as programmed without the possibility of censorship, downtime, or third-party interference.
 >
-> - Etheruem.org, 2015
+> - Ethereum.org, 2015

-Etheruem's Smart Contract Platform was designed to support not just Bitcoin's base currency use case, but _any_ kind of blockchain application, and because of this, it is highly likely to attract attempts at censorship from legacy system incumbants are that are at risk being disrupted.
+Ethereum's Smart Contract Platform was designed to support not just Bitcoin's base currency use case, but _any_ kind of blockchain application, and because of this, it is highly likely to attract attempts at censorship from legacy system incumbants are that are at risk being disrupted.

 To provide a solution on a global level that would need to stave off attacks from other sovereign institutions such as nation states and multinational cabals, Ethereum, like Bitcoin, has to reach a level of decentralization that made it impossible for any of these groups censor it; _Sovereign Grade Censorship Resitance_ is required.